jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-annotations.rst

    $ busco --help

 .. todo::
+   5. Run |busco| in the hybrid assemblies from Unicycler.
-   5. How many marker genes have BUSCO found?
+   6. How many marker genes have BUSCO found?
 How many are absent?
-   6. Do you think that your results are good in terms of genome annotation completeness?
+   7. Do you think that your results are good in terms of genome annotation completeness?
 Why?

 Folder structure